≡ Menu

-Because if you’re seriously thinking about adoption a Jack Russell Terrier or Jack Russell Terrier rescue dog, it’s that boundless energy that probably first attracted you to this dog breed in the first place.
+If you’re seriously thinking about adopting a Jack Russell Terrier or Jack Russell Terrier rescue dog, that boundless energy probably attracted you to this dog breed in the first place.

 Or…

-At least it should have been, otherwise perhaps you don’t know enough about this dog breed quite yet.
-Which is fine because this is why we wanted to write this article so that we can give folks who are thinking about adopting a Jack Russell a little bit of perspective on what it might be like to own one of these “bundles of energy”!
+At least it should have been; otherwise, perhaps you don’t know enough about this dog breed yet.
+This is fine because this is why we wanted to write this article to give folks thinking about adopting a Jack Russell a bit of perspective on what it might be like to own one of these “bundles of energy”!

 So, without further ado, let’s dive right in.